 - Identifying skills in cyber job roles.
 The organization and CyberVista interviewed stakeholders across various cyber business units to conduct a thorough analysis of the job roles.
-CyberVista used the feedback from this process to try and understand the nuances of the different roles and recategorize them into more functional job families accordingly.
+CyberVista used the feedback from this process to understand the nuances of the different roles and recategorize them into more functional job families accordingly.

 An Employer-Driven Training Model: The company took workforce development into its own hands by taking the initiative to map its current workforce and plan for future cybersecurity personnel needs.
 The initial analysis helped CyberVista develop a roadmap of cyber career pathways, as well as informed the creation of a training framework that not only would teach the conceptual and practical skills needed to perform the duties of a particular role, but also give aspiring or transitioning cybersecurity talent actionable direction and efficient interventions for advancement.

 The initial analysis helped CyberVista develop a roadmap of cyber career pathways, as well as informed the creation of a training framework.